AntonNuzhdin/Django-Personal-Blog/README.md

-# School-news-website
+# Django-Personal-Blog
 On this web site you can:
-- Read school news and keep abreast of the latest events
+- Read news and keep abreast of the latest events
+- Write your own posts
 # Description:
 While implementing this project were used:
 - Python